Modern smart home network powering local automations

 Build the foundation: network and power

-Local‑first still needs a stable LAN.
-If hubs and bridges are dropping offline, automations will feel unreliable even if they’re technically local.
-We focus first on wiring, Wi‑Fi placement, and basic power protection.
+Local-first still needs a stable LAN.
+If hubs and bridges are dropping offline, automations will feel unreliable even if they are technically local.
+We focus first on wiring, Wi-Fi placement, and basic power protection.

-Practical baseline: wire stationary hubs where possible, avoid double‑NAT, reserve IPs for key devices, and keep the main controller and network core on a small UPS so short outages don’t cause chaos.
+Practical baseline: wire stationary hubs where possible, avoid double-NAT, reserve IPs for key devices, and keep the main controller and network core on a small UPS so short outages do not cause chaos.

 Design scenes around routines (not gadgets)

-A local‑first home feels great when it’s organized around predictable routines.
-We start with a small set of routines and make them rock‑solid before adding “nice‑to‑haves.”
+A local-first home feels great when it is organized around predictable routines.
+We start with a small set of routines and make them rock-solid before adding nice-to-haves.

 Common routines that benefit from local execution: Morning (gentle lights/shades), Away (locks + selected alerts), Movie (lighting + audio), Goodnight (whole-home shut down + security posture).